 - Preseason Cuts: Joey Slye

 Carolina is in a tough division.
 They’ll fight for the division crown against the New Orleans Saints and Atlanta Falcons.
-With those team being slightly better, I think they’ll likely fight for a Wild Card spot.
+With those teams being slightly better, I think they’ll likely fight for a Wild Card spot.

 That being said, Newton’s health is the biggest question here.
 When healthy, Newton is a top QB in the league and with McCaffery improving, that’ll be a nice 1-2 punch in the backfield.